Syndicate555/CliniCare/README.md

 # CliniCare
-A mobile android application developed in Android  Studio as part of my semester long project for my software engineering class
+A mobile android application developed from scratch in Android Studio as part of my semester long project for my software engineering class at Uottawa.
+The entire app was coded using JAVA and for the backend, I have used firebase Email/password authentication to store the User credentials.

+This project was started on september 2019 and completed on December 2019.

 ## ScreenShots